Lysander/snippets/Mono/SoapXmlMessages/README.md

 to handle that differently than Visual Studio does.
 In my opinion it is quite ugly, because it looks like a mixture of Java and C# as we know it.
-Spaces before methods are just misleading as they remind one on collection initialisers like one knows from other languages like Python or Clojure.
+Spaces before methods are just misleading as they remind one on collection literals that one might know from other languages like Python or Clojure.

 Perhaps there are options in MonoDevelop to correct these issues, but to be honest I have no motivation to get into it further more.
 C# is good for work,